danimtb/dasshio/README.md

 ## Options: timeout

-By default Dasshio waits 20 seconds after a button press before resuming, this is to avoid detecting duplicate button presses.
+By default Dasshio waits 10 seconds after a button press before resuming, this is to avoid detecting duplicate button presses.
 This option allows you to change this delay, if you want more responsive buttons then decrease this value and increase it if you experience duplicate presses.

+## Options: request_timeout_secs

+In case you suffer some latency in the HTTP requests, you can increase the `request_timeout_secs` (default to 2 seconds).

 ## How to find the MAC address of your Dash

-At the moment, the best way to do this is to hold down the button for 6 seconds, disconnect from the current Wi-Fi and connect to the *Amazon ConfigureMe* SSID.
+At the moment, the best way to do this is to hold down the button for 6 seconds, disconnect from the current Wifi and connect to the *Amazon ConfigureMe* SSID.
 If prompted, "stay connected" and open web page **192.168.0.1**.
 You will see your button’s ‘about’ page with the MAC and the additional information.

-Alternatively, you can access your Wi-Fi Router and check the MAC addresses in the history of connected devices.
+Alternatively, you can access your Wifi Router and check the MAC addresses in the history of connected devices.
 Then, copy and paste the MAC in a service like [MA:CV:en:do:rs](https://macvendors.com/) to find the Vendor of that device.
 The Amazon Dash button vendor should be: *Amazon Technologies Inc.*

 ---------------------